Wolverine971/9takes/src/blog/topic-map.md

 ## Using the Enneagram for Personal Development

 - How to determine your Enneagram type
-- Understanding your strengths and weaknesses as an Enneagram type
+- Understanding your strengths and weaknesses
 - Strategies for personal growth and self-improvement based on your Enneagram type

 ## Enneagram in Relationships